50 Metaphors for Strength, Courage, and Endurance

 1. “He lifted the heavy weight with the strength of a giant.”

-2. “Her courage was as immense as a giant’s strength, standing tall in every battle.”
+2. “Her courage was a giant’s strength, standing tall in every battle.”

 33. A Relentless Tide